French Curriculum (Herne Junior School)

 Year 6 – Weather and seasons, Sports and leisure, Houses and shops.
 Numbers 0 – 100.

 When children leave Herne, we want their learning of French to enable them to feel confident and motivated to speak French in a variety of situations.
 They will be able recognise and write simple sentences in French.
 Most importantly, they will have a better understanding of another culture and the importance of respecting others’ beliefs and traditions.
-With this knowledge, they will have more desire to continue to develop a love of learning a foreign language in the next phase of their education and a resilience to learn and speak another language.
+With this knowledge, they should have a greater desire to continue to develop a love of learning a foreign language in the next phase of their education and a resilience to learn and speak another language.

 “As Britain leaves the European Union, it’s more important than ever to show how much we value international opportunities, language-learning, and ensuring our young people have a global outlook.”